Frequently Asked Questions

 How much of your seed is organic?

 Several of our growers are using organic practices without getting the certification.
+As of our 2014 catalog, this is about 14% of our varieties.
 Usually these are small farmers who don't feel it's worth their time and money to be certified.
 In these cases, we use the green "e" symbol to note varieties that they've grown.
 Some of these Eco folks have an alternative certification through Certified Naturally Grown, which is not an Organic certification, but uses roughly the same criteria.

 Is any of your seed hybrid?

 Over 99% of our seed is open-pollinated (non-hybrid).
 In our 2014 catalog, we have 4 hybrids (1 broccoli, 1 onion, and 2 corns).
 We carry these 4 hybrids because they are exceptional performers, have no open-pollinated counterpart, and have been requested by our customers.
 We offer hybrid sweet corns as a service to customers who want to purchase hybrid corn seed that is free of fungicidal treatment.
 Our hybrids are all clearly labeled as hybrid on our website, in our catalog, and on our seed packets.

 We do not sell any chemically treated seed.
 A few of our seed lots are dusted with diatomaceous earth, an organically-approved insect deterrent.